livenodesnetwork/tronsr-template/COMMUNITY_PLAN.md

-LiveNodesNetwork is working to bring intellectuals from different fields to contribute to TRON blockchain.
-The contribution can be in the form of business ideas, the future of TRON software technologies or any other ways.
+LiveNodesNetwork is working to bring intellectuals from verious different fields to contribute to TRON blockchain.
+Wer want to be a think tank for TRON.
+Teams contribution can be in the form of business ideas, the future of TRON software technologies or in any other ways.

-The rewards from SR will be used for operating expenses and bring intellectuals from different fields together.
+The rewards from SR will be used for operating expenses and bring intellectuals, the Think Tank from verious different fields together.